Culture of North Korea: Mass games

 North Korea is famous for its "mass games".
-Mass games are the culminating annual celebrations of the state leader's birthdays and the rituals commemorating the foundation of the state: On the birthdays of Kim Il-sung (April 15, 1912), the founding father of North Korea, and Kim Jong-il (born February 16, 1942), the former leader of the state.
+Mass games are the culminating annual celebrations of the state leader's birthdays and the rituals commemorating the foundation of the state: On the birthdays of Kim Il Sung (15 April 1912), the founding father of North Korea, and Kim Jong Il (born 16 February 1942), the former leader of the state.
 These are exhibitions where thousands of North Koreans perform highly choreographed dances, especially traditional dances, and gymnastics, often engaging in simultaneous rhythms of movement.
-The performers sing and chant their loyalties to Kim il-sung, the KWP, and to the principle of Juche.
+The performers sing and chant their loyalties to Kim Il Sung, the KWP, and to the principle of Juche.